 Carolina Jessamine (Gelsemium sempervirens) – Evergreen climber that bursts into bloom in early spring with golden yellow flowers.
-A native plant with dark green foliage that grows well in sun, partial sun or bright shade.
-Would be excellent for year round coverage on a chain-link fence.
+A native plant with dark green foliage that grows well in sun, partial sun, or bright shade.
+Would be excellent for year-round coverage on a chain-link fence.

 Rangoon Creeper (Quisqualis indica) – Native to tropical Asia this tender perennial vine is a fast grower and may cover a fence easily in one season.
-Very showy multi-colored trumpet-like flowers of red, pink and white, this vine is fragrant too.
+Very showy multi-colored trumpet-like flowers of red, pink, and white, this vine is fragrant too.
 Usually dies back in winter.
 Prune in late winter/early spring.
-New growth will emerge from base in spring.
+New growth will emerge from the base in spring.

-Crossvine Tangerine Beauty (Bignonia capreolata ‘Tangerine Beauty’) – Easy to grow vine that provides abundant 2 inch trumpet shaped tangerine blooms in late spring, and sporadically in summer.
+Crossvine Tangerine Beauty (Bignonia capreolata ‘Tangerine Beauty’) – Easy to grow vine that provides abundant 2 inch trumpet-shaped tangerine blooms in late spring, and sporadically in summer.
 Native, semi-evergreen to evergreen 30’, non-damaging tendrils, sun/part shade.
 Prefers moist soil with good drainage.
 Attracts hummingbirds.

 Mandevilla (Mandevilla spp.)
 Tender woody vine with trumpet shaped flowers.
 Usually dies back to roots in colder winters, but emerges again in spring from the base.
-Available in colors in white, pink and red flowers.
+Available in colors in white, pink, and red flowers.
 Varieties Mandevilla boliviensis (white flowers), Mandevilla sanderi ‘Red Riding Hood’ (red flowers) and Mandevilla x amoena ‘Alice Dupont’ (pink flowers).
 Full sun to partial shade.
 Prefers moist soil.
 Attracts hummingbirds.

 Wisteria ‘Amethyst Falls’ (Wisteria frutescens ‘Amethyst Falls’) – An improved selection of a native American Wisteria vine, not the more aggressive Asian varieties.
-It has longer and deep purple flower clusters and it flowers as a younger plant.
+It has long and deep purple flower clusters and it flowers as a younger plant.
 Full to part sun.

-Coral Honeysuckle (Lonicera sempervirens) – Native, tough, deciduous to semi-evergreen, twining climber with clusters of 2 inch coral trumpet shaped flowers.
+Coral Honeysuckle (Lonicera sempervirens) – Native, tough, deciduous to semi-evergreen, twining climber with clusters of 2 inch coral trumpet-shaped flowers.
 Blooms heavy in spring with sporadic blooms summer and fall, full sun to bright shade.
 Produces bright red berries.
 Attracts hummingbirds.

 Passion flower (Passiflora spp.) – Passiflora caerulea with sky-blue corollas over white petals is cold hardy in our area.
 Passion flowers are the host plant for the Gulf Fritillary butterfly.

 They usually prefer the blue flowers but the Crimson variety is an exotic vibrant red and is considered a tropical variety in our area.
-These are not nearly as cold hardy as the others and will need good protection and mulch to entice them to return.
+These are not nearly as cold-hardy as the others and will need good protection and mulch to entice them to return.